By Team Singapore 2017 – Singapore

 It has been a great privilege representing our nation at this year’s World Schools Debating Championships – a dream that many of us have harboured since we first embarked on schools debating.
 Few of us will go through our debating careers without a hitch.
 There will be countless disappointments and letdowns.
 But the future rewards those who press on.
 We encourage you to set realistic short-term goals, to have faith in your own ability and to never yield to adversity even when the going gets tough.
 With hard work, what may seem unattainable now could very well become a reality in the near future.

-Lee Jit Ping, Siobhan Tan, Ryan Wee are members of the 2017 Singapore National Debate Team.
+Lee Jit Ping, Siobhan Tan and Ryan Wee were members of the 2017 Singapore National Debate Team.